eugenia1984/english/free_code_camp_english/README.md

 - Dialogue 3: Tom Asks About the Team Lead

 ```
 -Tom:  Hey, Sophie!
 Tell me about our team lead, Maria.
         What is she like?
+-Sophie: I think she has a passion for technology, and she enjoys leading our team.
+-Tom:
-Sophie: Maria thinks challenges are positive.
+-Sophie: Maria thinks challenges are positive.
 She encourages us to find solutions together.
-       I think she has a passion for technology, and she enjoys leading our team.
 -Tom:
         What does she do as the team lead?
 -Sophie: Maria coordinates our projects.